 - Prohibition would create a black market for martial arts books and educational materials.

-- The capacity to employ deadly force is not limited to martial artist, since pocket knives are unregulated and grant great advantages in altercations.
+- The capacity to employ deadly force is not limited to martial artists, since pocket knives are also unregulated, and confer great advantages in altercations.

-- Martial arts cannot be stolen like firearms, so there is no need for their registry.
+- Martial arts cannot be stolen like firearms can, so there is no need for their registry.